Vietnamese city advised to turn away cruise ship over coronavirus fears

 The department said the move is aimed at “limiting the intrusion of disease into the city”, according to the report.

-The ship, carrying 423 passengers and 403 crew, including “several Italians”, is owned by Royal Caribbean Cruises Ltd. The company didn’t immediately respond to a Reuters request for comment.
+The ship, carrying 423 passengers and 403 crew, including “several Italians”, is owned by Royal Caribbean Cruises.

+“Vietnamese government announced the closure of all ports to all cruise vessels,” Barbara Muckermann, Chief Marketing Officer of Silversea Cruises, a subsidiary of Royal Caribbean Cruises Ltd told Reuters in an email.

+“The Silver Spirit was expected to arrive in Ho Chi Minh City on March 13 and has since canceled the call to this city.”

-Calls to the People’s Committee and health department went unanswered on Thursday.
+Phone calls to the People’s Committee and health department went unanswered.

 Vietnam’s coronavirus cases rose to 44 on Thursday, the Ministry of Health said.
 There have been no fatalities.